 Saffron is also popular in increasing the complexion of your skin.
 To do this, just use a few threads of saffron and mix it in a sandalwood powder to make the paste.
 Now apply it regularly to see the difference.

 Due to its antioxidant property, saffron is quite helpful for hair nourishment and keeps your hair shiny and healthy too.

 Saffron may help your depressed mode or depression back to better mode.
-If you have any depressed symptoms then just take saffron with a cup milk. it may help you feel better and may heal your mental health.
+If you have any depression symptoms then just take saffron with a cup of milk. it may help you feel better and may heal your mental health.

 Research relevels that taking saffron may help in reducing untimely hunger.
 As a result, this will help you avoid grabbing unhealthy snacks which may lead to weight gain or obesity.

 The antioxidant content in saffron may also help in keeping your body free from bad cholesterol.
 Therefore, it helps in preventing the risk of chronic heart diseases and also keeps your heart healthy.